Emerging Markets Briefing

 The emerging markets are likely to remain volatile for the foreseeable future.
 Risk appetite must dominate any consideration of the asset class.
 Seafarer believes that investors should consider two key factors:

 - Long-term time horizons are essential.
-Given the volatility of the asset class, due especially to heightened currency risk, Seafarer suggests that investors adopt a minimum investment horizon of five years.
+Given the volatility of the asset class, due especially to heightened currency risk, Seafarer recommends that investors adopt a minimum investment horizon of five years.

 - Source: MSCI, based on the MSCI Emerging Markets Currency Index.